jkukatzki/spacetime-svelte-group-chat-example/README.md

 - **Automatic subscriptions** that clean up when no longer needed
 - **Reactive state** on its .rows variable
 - **WHERE clause filtering** with type-checked column names
-- **Per Query client side filtering** since the SpacetimeDB SDK callbacks belonging to a table are combined and don't hold information to what query they were called by
-  // This could be improved by bypassing the filtering if the table has only one subscription that could be registered in the SpacetimeContext
+- **Per Query client side filtering** - since the SpacetimeDB SDK combines all queries related to a table we filter on the client callbacks again with the same query conditions // This could be improved by registering all subscriptions and only filter if there's more than one

 ### Constructor

 ```typescript